Bouanga scores as AS Saint-Etienne shock Olympique Marseille | Goal.com

 Bouanga scores as AS Saint-Etienne shock Olympique Marseille

-AS Saint-Etienne continued their bright start to the season having shocked Olympique Marseille 2-0 in Thursday’s Ligue 1 encounter.
+AS Saint-Etienne continued their bright start to the season after shocking Olympique Marseille 2-0 in Thursday’s Ligue 1 encounter.

 Goals from Romain Hamouna and Denis Bouanga were all the Greens needed to silence their hosts at the Orange Velodrome.